 FISH contributes to the CGIAR's Strategy and Results Framework (SRF) across all three system-level outcome (SLO) domains: reduced poverty (SLO 1), improved food and nutrition security for health (SLO 2) and improved natural resources and ecosystem services (SLO 3).
-FISH contributes through investments in research for development (R4D) in two flagships, Sustainable Aquaculture (FP1) and Sustaining Small-Scale Fisheries (FP2), within the context of fish in the global food system.
+FISH contributes through investments in R&D in two flagships, Sustainable Aquaculture (FP1) and Sustaining Small-Scale Fisheries (FP2), within the context of fish in the global food system.
 Evidence supporting the statements below is provided in Table 1.
 FISH is a new CRP, but one that builds on earlier research, particularly the CRPs on Livestock and Fish (L&F) and Aquatic Agricultural Systems (AAS).

-Sustainable aquaculture delivers results through improved fish breeds, aquafeeds and feed management, fish disease mitigation, aquaculture farm management and value chain system innovations.
+Sustainable aquaculture delivers results through improved fish breeds, aquafeeds and feed management, fish disease mitigation and aquaculture farm management and value chain system innovations.
 The focus is on enhancing aquaculture productivity and sustainability for millions of small-scale fish farmers.
-The key focus in on tilapia production systems in Africa, Asia and the Pacific and carp-dominated farming systems in South Asia.
+The key targets are global tilapia production systems and carp-dominated farming systems in South Asia.
 Dissemination of improved tilapia breeds continued throughout 2018 via public and private development partners in Asia with the genetically improved farmed tilapia (GIFT).
-Evidence of farm-level adoption of improved fish seed and farm management practices derived from five countries in 2018 (Egypt, Myanmar, India, Sierra Leone and Timor Leste).
+Evidence of SLO-related outcomes includes: farm-level adoption of improved fish seed and farm management practices in five countries (Egypt, Myanmar, India, Sierra Leone and Timor Leste); and improved nutritional outcomes resulting from nutrition-oriented aquaculture investments in Bangladesh.

 Sustaining small-scale fisheries research delivers results through fisheries improvements and multi-scale partnerships.
 Research includes co-management and community-based fisheries management; and fisheries and water management innovations in rice field agroecosystems and landscapes, particularly in Cambodia and Myanmar.
 The key focus in on achieving more productive and equitable management of inland and coastal fisheries.
 Notable achievements in 2018 were the adoption of co-management principles across large areas of the Meghna river system in Bangladesh, and the nationally important hilsa (Tenualosa ilisha) fishery, contributing to gains in fisheries productivity.
 Evidence of SLO outcomes from Asia and Pacific included adoption of fisheries management improvements, increased economic and nutritional outcomes, and water areas brought under improved comanagement.
 Notable policy shifts are also emerging in African fish trade.

 Progress in impact assessments during the year is provided in section 2.4, with multi-year assessments of the improved tilapia and fisheries co-management planned for 2019.
 Learning from the year indicates the need for further investment into impact assessments in FISH research, to capturing the multiple SLO contributions across the FISH CRP.